telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 This section demonstrates the primary approach for each of the mentioned scenarios.

-## Using the Fiddler's Preconfigured Terminal
+## Using the Fiddler's Terminal

-Fiddler Everywhere allows quickly opening a preconfigured terminal that automatically uses Fiddler as HTTP(S) proxy for NodeJS.
-[Learn more about the Fiddler's preconfigured terminal here...]({%slug fiddler-terminal-explicit%}#capturin-traffic-from-preconfigured-terminal)
+Fiddler Everywhere allows quickly opening dedicated terminal that automatically uses Fiddler as HTTP(S) proxy for Node.js.
+[Learn more about the Fiddler's terminal here...]({%slug capture-terminal-traffic%})

 ## Setting the Proxy Globally